theninthsky/client-side-rendering/README.md

 ![Without Chunk Preload](images/without-chunk-preload.png)

-The way we can solve this issue is by generating multiple html files (one for each pages) and preloading the relevant assets:
+The way we can solve this issue is by generating multiple HTML files (one for each pages) and preloading the relevant assets:

 ```
 plugins: [